LHEC 261 / EU Regulation

 per passenger, Lufthansa claims

-Lufthansa's initial response to delay claims frequently cites 'extraordinary circumstances' in relation to ATC restrictions or weather, even where the primary cause was crew positioning or fleet utilisation.
+Lufthansa's initial response to delay claims sometimes cites 'extraordinary circumstances' in relation to ATC restrictions or weather, even where the primary cause was crew positioning or fleet utilisation.

 For passengers affected by 2022–23 strikes, Lufthansa has sent rejection letters citing 'extraordinary circumstances' — this is legally incorrect under the Krüsemann ruling and is being challenged successfully by SkyVolo and other claim firms.

-Lufthansa frequently makes partial settlement offers (e.g. €250 on a valid €600 claim) framed as 'goodwill compensation' — these are legally non-binding but many passengers accept them.
+Lufthansa may make partial settlement offers (e.g. €250 on a valid €600 claim) framed as 'goodwill compensation' — these are legally non-binding but many passengers accept them.

 Business class passengers entitled to Article 10 downgrade compensation (75% of segment price for 3+ distance) are often offered a smaller voucher or miles credit by Lufthansa's customer relations team.